Legal writing: Precedent

 Legal writing values precedent, as distinct from authority.
-Precedent means the way things have been done before.
 For example, a lawyer who must prepare a contract and who has prepared a similar contract before will often re-use, with limited changes, the old contract for the new occasion.
 Or a lawyer who has filed a successful motion to dismiss a lawsuit may use the same or a very similar form of motion again in another case, and so on.
 Many lawyers use and re-use written documents in this way and call these re-usable documents templates or, less commonly, forms.

 Vocabulary

-Legal writing extensively uses technical terminology that can be categorised in four ways:
+Legal writing extensively uses technical terminology that can be categorized in four ways: